Metaform/mvd/registration-service/README.md

 10. The DA sends the Verifiable Credential to Company1's Identity Hub for storage.
 It uses the Identity Hub bearer token (from the Distributed authorization sub-flow) to authenticate the request.
 11. Company1's Identity Hub validates the bearer token and stores the membership Verifiable Credential.

+#### Open questions
+- is onboarding different for participants, issuers or participant _agents_?
+There may be multiple states, state machines, etc.

 ### 2. Offboarding

 #### Participants